 Speaking of Chile means speaking about its salmons.
-And today, the salmon industry has begun to be successfully considered by various tourist undertakings that have given it a leading role.
+And today, the salmon industry has begun to be successfully considered by various tourist undertakings...
+NOT WORKING AT THE MOMENT.

 The Southern Road

 In the last few years, the Aqua Chile salmon farm, one of the most important and prestigious in the country, and some local tourist businessmen have realized that the salmon industry has grown in parallel with tourism.

 These indexes of growth have made these real “factories of fish” devote time, effort and space for tourists to have the opportunity of appreciating everything related to salmon and their world.